 In the subcase that the pair $\Lambda^\pm_\phi$ is nongeometric, $\A_\na\Lambda^\pm_\phi$ is a free factor system, and since $\F_\supp(\Lambda^+_j) = \F_\supp(\Lambda^-_j)$ it follows that $\Lambda^-_j$ is carried by $\A_\na\Lambda^\pm_\phi$.

 In the subcase that the pair $\Lambda^\pm_\phi$ is geometric, $\A_\na\Lambda^\pm_\phi$ is not a free factor system, but it is malnormal (Proposition~\trefWA{PropVerySmallTree}{ItemA_naMalnormal}).
-By hypothesis the group $\<\phi,\psi\>$ is geometric above~$\F$, and so $\Lambda^+_j$ is geometric.
+By hypothesis of (E) the lamination $\Lambda^+_j$ is geometric.
 We have verified the hypotheses of Fact~\refGM{FactSpanArgument}, the conclusion of which says that $\Lambda^-_j$ is carried by $\A_\na\Lambda^\pm_\phi$.